-- Be competent to carry out your role.
-Make sure you understand what is expected of you and let us know if you need reasonable adjustments or additional support.
-This includes being mindful of your own mental and physical health and wellbeing.
+- Ask for help if you think you need it.
+Always let Girlguiding know if you need reasonable adjustments, additional training or support.
+This includes being mindful of your own mental and physical health and welfare.

-- Be alert.
-Girlguiding activities take place in dynamic environments where things can change quickly.
-Always be vigilant to ensure that an unacceptable risk to members, individuals or groups does not develop.
-This is part of the continual process of managing risk.
+- Be vigilant.
+Girlguiding activities can take place in environments where things can change quickly.
+Always be vigilant to ensure that unacceptable risks don’t develop.

 - Never assume it’s not your problem.
 You must act if you have any concerns about health, safety or welfare.
 Take all reasonable steps to assess hazards and identify measures to manage risk.

 - Find balance.
 It's not possible to remove all risk, as doing this can reduce or remove the potential for us all to learn, enjoy and thrive.
 But risk can be managed and mitigated.
 Promote appropriate and measured risk management to make activities enjoyable, challenging, and safe.

 - Be honest and accountable.
 Report, monitor and respond to any incidents arising from our activities.
 Don’t be afraid to ask for help.